-Chinese Medicine Treatment for Hair Loss
+Traditional Chinese Medicine for Hair Loss

-TCM practitioners believe that hair growth is closely related to the health of the blood, both amount and circulation.
+From the perspective of traditional Chinese medicine, hair growth is closely related to the health of the blood, both amount and circulation.
 People often lose hair due to physical or pathogenic conditions that they lose much blood, such as long-term illness, big operations and chemotherapy.